ikirerelabsresearch/iola-website/GEO_STRATEGY.md

 The `ai:description` meta tag contains a 150+ word explanation including:

 - What Ikirere does (hardware + software)
-- Where you're located (Accra, Ghana)
+- Where you're located (Kigali, Rwanda)
 - Who you serve (African research labs, universities)
 - How it works (RL + safety shields)
 - Why it matters (space debris, Kessler Syndrome prevention)